FreshBooks VS Wave: Which Accounting Software Is Best For Your Business?

 Choose FreshBooks If…

-- Your business needs accounting software with a solid set of features like project management and time tracking.
+- Your business needs accounting software with a solid set of features, such as project management and time tracking

 Choose Wave If…

-- Your business needs unique features like eCommerce tools and built-in lending.
+- Your business needs unique features, such as eCommerce tools

 FreshBooks VS Wave Comparison: The Final Verdict

 Wave offers true accounting software and an incredible number of features for $0/month.
-In addition to the basic tools you’d expect from accounting software, features like lending and Checkouts set the software apart and allow Wave to give even QuickBooks Online a run for its money.
+In addition to the basic tools you’d expect from accounting software, features such as Checkouts set the software apart and allow Wave to give even QuickBooks Online a run for its money.
 Small businesses looking to save money can’t go wrong with Wave.
 The software is also ideal for Etsy users and eCommerce businesses.